OCA/l10n-switzerland/l10n_ch_import_winbiz/README.rst

 Usage
 =====
-In order to import your Winbiz Salary.txt file you must complete the following requirements :
+In order to import your Winbiz Salary.txt file you must complete the following requirements:
  * The accounts, analytical accounts used in the Winbiz file must be previously created into Odoo
  * The date of the entry will determine the period used in Odoo, so please ensure the period is created already.

 Bug Tracker